Sarah Potts (Shortland Street): Impact

-The character has also received a lot of dislike with Billing stating the role takes a toll and; "one doesn’t like to play a character that people don’t have a lot of sympathy for.
+The character has also received much dislike with Billing stating the role takes a toll and; "one doesn’t like to play a character that people don’t have a lot of sympathy for.
 Shes a good doctor but she's a but useless in her private life."
 In November 2006, Fiona Rae of The Listener magazine, criticised the storyliners of the show, suggesting they had turned Sarah: "into a self-absorbed witch with a “b”.
 Fortunately for us, she does a mean drunk and gets to embarrass herself heaps."
 She was called "popular" by producer Jason Daniel in 2008.
 Billing herself reflected on the strong nature of her character, referring to her as "stroppy".
 One fan enjoyed the character to such an extent they made a false profile on social networking site, Myspace.
 They chose to create the page about Sarah as they liked the character and; "It's easy to create a page about a character with so many issues."
 During a speech at the show's 15th anniversary, the Prime Minister Helen Clark satirically suggested that the question of whether Sarah would marry TK was a major issue.
 The departure of Sarah alongside several other characters, saw what journalist Duncan Grieve described as a "disappointing" era of the show, where it entered a style of "regularity" and lacked "long-running and well-acted" characters and became a "blur".
 The New Zealand Woman's Day magazine listed Sarah as the best character of the soap's first 25 years.

 The character's diagnosis with multiple sclerosis has also helped educate New Zealanders about the illness.
 Sufferers of multiple sclerosis praised the show, pleasing producer Jason Daniel who said; "The story has already examined the impact her diagnosis has on her personally and professionally.
 And in the future it will explore how she learns to live with her MS. I’m very pleased that the MS Society approves of our efforts so far, and I hope that audiences will continue to find Sarah's story inspiring and uplifting."
 Billing was pleased that fans of the show were so supportive of Sarah and TK and believed they saw their own families in the coupling, "I'm stoked that the audience is so supportive of them getting back together.
 Maybe it's because we all want Mum, Dad and the kids to be together."
 Billing believed that the love triangle between Sarah, TK and Roimata was relatable, "Everyone's had the experience of feeling that something's getting in the way."